 With Victoria’s damp climate, you need to be especially vigilant at inspecting your home regularly for signs of moisture penetration and water damage.
 If you suspect a problem, a Flintstones waterproofing professional can help.
 If your basement has been flooded and you need cleaning and reconstruction services quickly, we can help with that too.

-Insulating your home’s exterior, interior, basement or crawlspace is another great way to reduce your energy bill, while also improving your comfort and enjoyment within your home.
-When properly installed, insulation controls condensation, prevents energy loss and can also act as a waterproofing membrane.
+Insulating your home’s exterior, interior, attic, basement or crawlspace is another great way to reduce your energy bill, while also improving your comfort and enjoyment within your home.
+When properly installed, insulation controls condensation, prevents energy loss and can also act as a weatherproofing membrane.
+Large amounts of heat can be lost through uninsulated, or under insulated, basements, crawl spaces, and attics.
 We are able to offer a variety of exterior and interior insulation options depending on the requirements of your home.
 Spray foam, rigid, blown-in or bats of insulation is typically used in modern construction practices.
 Find out how Flintstones puts ventilation, insulation, and waterproofing together to work cohesively for you by speaking with one of our consultants today.